amabdallah/WaM-DaM/docs/Workshop.md

 This query summarizes the required data that users need to find to populate a specific instance of a WEAP model.
 For example, users need to look for data values of attributes like buffer coefficient that describe reservoirs and cost values for return flows in their model.
 WaM-DaM stores these objects and their attributes and associates them with the WEAP model.

 #####B. Discover available data to expand the Lower Bear River Model to the entire Basin [query](https://goo.gl/c0hkp7)
-The search is based on a boundary of coordinates provided in the SQL script for instances in the upper Bear River Watershed .
+The search is based on a boundary of coordinates provided in the SQL script for instances in the upper Bear River Basin .
 Users need to only change these coordinates in the provided SQL script to discover data in other regions.

  ![](https://github.com/amabdallah/WaM-DaM/blob/master/Files/Figures/ExpandBear.JPG)

 #####C. Discover available data for a WEAP model in the Tuscaloosa Region, AL [query](https://goo.gl/BCPZoq)
-This query discovers the available data to to build a model in the Water and Evaluation and Assessment (WEAP) system for the Tuscaloosa region, Alabama.
+This query discovers the available data to build a model in the Water and Evaluation and Assessment (WEAP) system for the Tuscaloosa region, Alabama.
 The search is based on a boundary of coordinates for instances in the Tuscaloosa region, Alabama